jnidzwetzki/chrootfs/README.md

 On Debian based systems you can build a .deb package by running *dpkg-buildpackage -rfakeroot*.

 ### Configuring PAM
-Add the following lines to all of the services that should use chrootfs (e.g. /etc/pam.d/{sshd, su, login, cron}).
+Add the following lines to all of the services they should use chrootfs (e.g. /etc/pam.d/{sshd, su, login, cron}).

 ```
 #chrootfs